I enjoy crafting and decorating to celebrate Valentine’s Day, so this year I am making a unique DIY Valentine’s wreath for my Mother’s front door.

 - Floral Wire

 Next: Plan your design arrangement.
 Then, make your bow (see how I made this bow HERE).
-Begin to loosely arrange all of the elements on the grapevine wreath.
-During this process, I add, subtract, and move elements around to decide on their final placement.
-After you are happy with the placement of the elements start attaching floral picks (that have been cut apart) with floral wire.
-If that is not possible then hot glue the elements into place.
+Now I can arrange all of the elements on the grapevine wreath.
+During this process, I add, subtract, and move elements around to decide their final placement.
+After you are happy with the arrangement of the elements, start attaching floral picks with floral wire; if that is not possible, then hot glue the elements into place.

-Using floral wire (this is the one I used) to secure the wreath elements so you can easily move them to change the design or to update at a later time.
+Use floral wire (this is the one I used) to secure the wreath elements so you can quickly move them to change the design or update them later.

 The hand-painted sign I made with chalk paints I sanded it to achieve a rustic, vintage look.
-I loved a Love sign I made for decorating a shelf, but it was a little too large for the scale of the wreath.
-I had to reduce the sign size to accommodate the wreath size.
+I loved a Love sign I made for decorating a shelf, but it was a little too large for the wreath’s scale.
+Therefore, I had to reduce the sign size to accommodate the wreath size.
 In addition, I had to determine how I would attach it to the wreath before I started planning my design.

-Purchase the best possible wire cutters (these are the ones I use).
+Purchase the best possible wire cutters (the ones I use).
 These are a crafter’s dream come true.
-You can cut through the entire floral pick in one squeeze.
-No more hand fatigue.
+You can cut through the entire floral pick in one squeeze—no more hand fatigue.

-Close up photo of the finished project.
-My mother has an old school screen door so I had to hang the wreath on the screen door.
-The screen door was a surprise when I finished the wreath and arrived to hang it, but it looks great on the screen.
+My Mother has an old-school screen door, so I had to hang the wreath on the screen door.
+The screen door was a surprise when I finished the wreath and arrived to hang it up, but it looks great on the screen.

 Love is in the air!!